Diaperglu64 is a 64 bit Forth based script interpreter and compiler

 Diaperglu is a 32 bit Forth based script interpreter and compiler

-I developed in C/C++ that can host dynamic html pages under both ISAPI and Apache.
+I developed in C/C++ and assembler that can host dynamic html pages under both ISAPI and Apache.

 - Tries to check for all errors except return stack overflows.